Design of a prototype laser-plasma injector for the DESY-II synchrotron: Laser-Plasma Accelerator

 \section{Laser-Plasma Accelerator}

-The configuration of the LPA is conceptually identical to that of the LUX experiment in Ref.~\cite{bib:Opt_beam_loading}, where a specially tailored gas capillary target is used for controlling the injection and acceleration in the optimal beam-loading regime to yield electron beams with 1\% level energy spreads.
-This plasma target consists of two sections: first, a gas mixture of hydrogen and nitrogen forms a density spike where electron beam injection occurs, and second, a longer and uniform hydrogen gas section, which sustain the plasma wakefield for the acceleration of the beam up to the design energy $E_0 = 500$~MeV.
+The configuration of the LPA is conceptually identical to that of the LUX experiment in Ref.~\cite{bib:Opt_beam_loading,bib:LUX-optimization}, where a specially tailored gas capillary target is used for controlling the injection and acceleration in the optimal beam-loading regime to yield electron beams with 1\% level energy spreads.
+This plasma target consists of two sections: first, a gas mixture of hydrogen and nitrogen forms a density spike where electron beam injection occurs, and second, a longer and uniform hydrogen gas section, which sustains the plasma wakefield for the acceleration of the beam up to the design energy $E_0 = 500$~MeV.
 After the acceleration, the electron beam is released through a tailored plasma density downramp to reduce its divergence and mitigate the chromatic emittance increase during the free drift towards the beamline.
-The drive laser considered is also identical to the LUX case~\cite{bib:Opt_beam_loading}: with a pulse energy of 2.45~J and a peak power of 69~TW, the laser is focused into the plasma target by a 2~m focal length off-axis parabolic mirror to a 25~$\upmu$m spot size, resulting in a peak normalized vector potential of $a_0 = 2.1$.
+The drive laser considered is also identical to the LUX case~\cite{bib:Opt_beam_loading,bib:LUX-optimization}: the Ti:sapphire laser system ANGUS ($0.8~{\rm \upmu m}$ wavelength) with a pulse energy of 2.45~J, a pulse duration of $34~{\rm fs}$ (fwhm in intensity), and a peak power of 69~TW.
+The laser is focused into the plasma target by an off-axis parabolic mirror with a focal length of 2~m.
+It produces a 25~$\upmu$m spot size (fwhm in intensity), resulting in a peak normalized vector potential of $a_0 = 2.1$.

 In order to produce suitable electron beams, the key parameters of the plasma target and the drive laser have been subjected to a Bayesian optimization procedure~\cite{bib:LUX-optimization} using the FBPIC particle-in-cell code~\cite{bib:FBPIC}: the overall plasma density value, the peak density of the first plasma spike, the nitrogen concentration, the length of the acceleration section, and the focal longitudinal position of the drive laser are scanned to find the point in parameter space which provides electron beams with a denser and narrower spectra peaking at 500 MeV.
 In our numerical simulations the laser pulse is modelled with a flattened Gaussian beam, which approximates the measured radial intensity evolution of the ANGUS laser used in LUX.
 Figure~\ref{fig:plasma-profile} summarizes the optimal configuration for the plasma target and the laser focal position.